-Exoskeletons for paraplegics are helping spinal cord injury patients get back on their feet again, even years after their injury.
+Exoskeletons for individuals with paraplegia are helping spinal cord injury patients get back on their feet again, even years after their injury.

 The future is here, and machines are playing a huge role in enabling movement.